 This prompted a team of security researchers to set up the Adios, Hola! website, which describes Hola VPN as a “poorly secured botnet” and encourages everyone to uninstall it.

 - Malware: These same security researchers also found that Hola’s P2P design effectively allowed hackers to run whatever lines of code they liked on your computer.
 They could use this to install spyware, steal personal information, or infect your device with malware.

 - Chrome Extension Hacked: In 2018, the Hola VPN Chrome extension was hacked for five hours.
 In this time, the hackers stole huge amounts of cryptocurrency from Hola users with the management platform MyEtherWallet.
 One individual reported losing approximately $12,000.

-EXPERT TIP: Since Google blocked the Hola VPN Chrome extension, a number of APKs and cracked versions of the add-on have been created.
+EXPERT ADVICE: Since Google blocked the Hola VPN Chrome extension, a number of APKs and cracked versions of the add-on have been created.
 We strongly advise against downloading one of these – not only for the reasons outlined above, but also because APK files and cracked software from unknown sources may often contain malware of its own.

 4. No Netflix, No Torrenting & No Encryption